-- In June 2009, the Family Smoking Prevention and Tobacco Control Act (2009 Tobacco Control Act) was signed into law in part to reduce smoking rates among adolescents.
+- Excise taxes are paid when purchases are made on a specific good and are often included in the price of the product.
+Excise taxes can also be levied on activities. - In June 2009, the Family Smoking Prevention and Tobacco Control Act (2009 Tobacco Control Act) was signed into law in part to reduce smoking rates among adolescents.
 It gave the U.S. Food and Drug Administration (FDA) authority to regulate the manufacture, distribution, and marketing of tobacco products.
 The Tobacco Control Act banned flavors, except menthol and tobacco, in cigarettes specifically as one strategy to reduce the use of cigarettes among young people. - In May 2016, the FDA finalized a rule to extend its authority over all tobacco products, known as the 'Deeming Rule.'
-Newly regulated products, including electronic nicotine delivery systems (ENDS), such as electronic cigarettes and e-liquids, are required to comply with all Federal Food, Drug, and Cosmetic Act (FD&C Act) and FDA regulations specific to tobacco products.
-Specifically, Section 910 of the FD&C Act imposes certain premarket-review requirements for "new tobacco products" (i.e., those that were not commercially marketed in the U.S. as of February 15, 2007). - o In a January 2020 FDA announcement, the agency reported, "to date, no ENDS products have been authorized by the FDA meaning that all ENDS products currently on the market are considered illegally marketed and are subject to enforcement, at any time, in the FDA's discretion."4 - In 2018, the FDA took action to reduce youth access to e-cigarettes.
-The FDA: - o Issued 1,300 warning letters and fines to "retailers who illegally sold JUUL and other e-cigarette products to minors," marking the "largest coordinated enforcement effort in the FDA's history."
-As of September 11, 2019, FDA had issued more than 8,600 warning letters and more than 1,000 fines to retailers (both online and brick-and-mortar stores) for sales of ENDS and their components to minors.6 - o Issued letters to the top five-selling e-cigarette brands (which compromise 97% of the U.S. e-cigarette market) requiring each company to submit plans detailing how they will limit marketing and youth access to their product.5 - o Launched "The Real Cost" youth e-cigarette prevention campaign. - o Issued a directive that all "flavored [electronic nicotine delivery system] products (other than tobacco, mint, and menthol flavors or non-flavored products) must be sold in age-restricted, in-person locations and, if sold online, under heightened practices for age verification."7 - Issued a Notice of Proposed Rulemaking to ban menthol in combustible tobacco products, including cigarettes and cigars.7 - In November 2018, JUUL Labs, which has more than 70% of the U.S. e-cigarette market share, announced that it would suspend sales of most of its flavored e-cigarette pods in retail stores and would discontinue its media promotions.
-By early 2019, competitors quickly filled the market demand with similar flavored products or JUUL-compatible flavored nicotine cartridges.
+Newly regulated products, including electronic cigarettes, were required to comply with all Federal Food, Drug, and Cosmetic Act and FDA regulations specific to tobacco products. - In 2018, the FDA took action to reduce youth access to e-cigarettes.
+The FDA: - Issued 1,300 warning letters and fines to "retailers who illegally sold JUUL and other e-cigarette products to minors," marking the "largest coordinated enforcement effort in the FDA's history."
+As of September 11, 2019, FDA had issued more than 8,600 warning letters and more than 1,000 fines to retailers (both online and brick-and-mortar stores) for sales of electronic nicotine delivery systems (ENDS) and their components to minors. - Issued letters to the top five-selling e-cigarette brands (which compromise 97% of the U.S. e-cigarette market) requiring each company to submit plans detailing how they will limit marketing and youth access to their product. - o Launched "The Real Cost" youth e-cigarette prevention campaign. - Issued a directive that all "flavored ENDS products (other than tobacco, mint, and menthol flavors or non-flavored products) must be sold in age-restricted, inperson locations and, if sold online, under heightened practices for age verification." - In December 2018, the Office of the Surgeon General issued an advisory about ecigarette use among youth.
+The statement noted that, "any e-cigarette use among young people is unsafe, even if they do not progress to future cigarette smoking." - On March 27, 2019, the Washington State Legislature passed Engrossed House Bill (EHB) 1074 (Chapter 15, Laws of 2019), Protecting youth from tobacco products and vapor products.
+The law increased the legal age of sale of tobacco and vapor products from 18 to 21 years of age and permitted the Governor to seek government-to-government consultations with tribes about raising the minimum legal age of sale in cigarette tax compacts.
+The law was effective January 1, 2020. - RCW 43.06.455 allows the Governor to enter into cigarette tax compacts with tribes and applies to the sale of all tobacco and vape products sold on tribal lands.
+Statute specifies that, "a cigarette tax contract with a tribe shall provide for a tribal cigarette tax in lieu of all state cigarette taxes and state and local sales and use taxes on sales of cigarettes in Indian country by Indian retailers."